 4.3 System testing

 Although there are a number of matrices that have been proposed to evaluate and test IR systems, the most widely used are Precision, Recall and F score [14,16,32] which can be calculated with the help of a simplified confusion matrix [32,62] shown in Table 3.
 There are four variables in the simplified confusion matrix, i.e. True Positive (TP), False Positive (FP), False Negative (FN), and True Negative (TN).
-Here the terms “positive” and “negative” means the expectation of a retrieval while the terms “true” and “false” refer to whether that expectation corresponds to the external judgment.
+Here the terms “positive” and “negative” mean the expectation of a retrieval while the terms “true” and “false” refer to whether that expectation corresponds to the external judgment.
 In other words, TP means the number of relevant documents retrieved, FP means the number of irrelevant documents retrieved, FN means the number of relevant documents not retrieved, and TN means the number of irrelevant documents not retrieved.

 Table 3 Confusion matrix